Electrical Conductivity (EC)

 Balance Of Clay And Mineral Salts

 Redmond knows that nourishment starts from the ground up.
 Simply put, we are what our food eats.
 Plants grown in nutrient rich soil pass along those benefits all the way up the food chain.
-Mineralyte Soil Foundation is an OMRI certified organic soil amendment that improves the fertility of your soil to grow healthier, more productive, and more nutrient dense plants.
+Our Mineralyte Soil Products are OMRI certified organic soil amendments that improve the fertility of your soil to grow healthier, more productive, and more nutrient dense plants.
 Mineralyte contains:

 - Redmond volcanic conditioner